 Roads to Research Workshops

-The Honors College and the Graduate College offer two Grad Chats each semester.
-A panel of two to three graduate students from varying fields offer their personal reflections on graduate student life, discuss their research experiences, and answer questions about their approaches to research.
-Open to all students who would like to learn more about the research process.
+The Roads to Research series showcases graduate students from varying fields and allows them to offer their personal reflections on graduate student life, discuss their research experiences, and answer questions about their approaches to research.

 Undergraduate Research Fellowship (URF) Workshop

-The Honors College offers two preparatory URF workshops per semester to help students prepare their applications.
-If you would like to attend an online workshop please sign-up: URF Pre-Application Workshops.
+The Honors College offers preparatory URF workshops each semester to help students prepare their fellowship applications.
+If you would like to attend an online workshop please sign-up for the link: URF Pre-Application Workshops.